Mortgage protection insurance vs. life insurance - what's the difference?

 - consumers were given non-compliant personal advice to buy unsuitable policies.

-In addition, here are some more factors to consider with mortgage protection insurance:
+Other factors to consider with mortgage protection insurance include:

 - There may be an upper limit on the amount that can be claimed on a policy (i.e. it may not cover the entire loan amount and payments may stop after a limited time).